DeweyHammers/ksence-coding-challenge/README.md

 ## To Use The App

-Clone done the github Repo and then open up index.html
+Clone down the github Repo and then open up index.html

 ## Layout